help.mail.colostate.edu logo

 More Information:

 If a person or distribution list has been granted at least the "Free/Busy time, subject, location" privelege (a different set of permissions is available when sharing a calendar from an Outlook 2003 client versus an Outlook 2007 client) for another user's calendar, the user would expect to see details for the shared calendar when viewing the calendar in a group view or while using the Scheduling Assistant.
 However, if the user is logged into a PC with a child domain account and is using Outlook 2007, occupied time slots are blocked out but details do not appear.
-The workaround is to grant the “Default” user the “Free/Busy time, subject, location” permission on the Calendar Permissions tab of the shared calendar - note that this will allow all Exchange users the ability to see the time, subject, and location details for the calendar being shared.
-Alternatively, users can login to their PCs with their eID (rather than a child domain account) or us the "RunAs" command to launch Outlook with their eID credentials.
+The workaround is to grant the "Default" user the "Free/Busy time, subject, location" permission on the Calendar Permissions tab of the shared calendar - note that this will allow all Exchange users the ability to see the time, subject, and location details for the calendar being shared.
+Alternatively, users can log in to their PCs with their eID (rather than a child domain account) or us the "RunAs" command to launch Outlook with their eID credentials.

 Return to Top